 The regulations apply to all organisations registered with the CQC and are intended to ensure openness and transparency in relation to the provision of care and treatment.

 As soon as is reasonably practicable after becoming aware of a “notifiable safety incident” (see below), the “registered person” (i.e. the service provider or registered manager – usually a senior manager in larger NHS organisations or the practice partners/manager) must tell the patient (or their representative) about it, in person, and provide reasonable support.
 A written record must be kept and provided to the patient.
 The detail provided must include:

 - all of the facts which are known at the time

 - detail of any further enquiries, as appropriate

 - an apology

 The notification in person must be followed up with written notification including the information outlined above and the results of any further enquiries into the incident.
-Perhaps, obviously, a copy of the correspondence must be retained.
+Obviously, a copy of the correspondence must be retained.

 What type of incident will trigger the procedure?

 As noted above, the statutory duty of candour applies to all “notifiable safety incidents”.
 What this means varies according to whether the service is provided by a health service body or another provider.

 In the case of a health service body (i.e. NHS / foundation trusts and special health authorities), the threshold for a “notifiable safety incident” is met when there is an unintended or unexpected incident that could result in (or appears to have resulted in) death or severe harm, moderate harm or prolonged psychological harm to the patient.
 “Severe harm”, “moderate harm” and “prolonged psychological harm” are defined terms (as set out below at the foot of this section) and care should be taken to ensure that these are properly understood and applied.